Making a Referral

 What if I think it is an emergency?

 - If you receive a phone call from a student threatening suicide, do your best to keep the student on the line.
 Try and get the person's name and location.
 Calling 911 (or having a colleague call 911 while you keep the student on the line) is the best course of action in such a crisis.
-Follow-up your 911 contact by consulting with the Counseling Center staff.
+Follow-up your 911 contact by consulting with Counseling Services staff.

 - Other LSUS employees can also be contacted to assist you: